 Before we start on the process I need to warn you that this will be quite a long process and a good knowledge of hosting is advantageous.
 On top of this you will not require any caching plugins and before starting a FULL BACKUP of your site should be RAN and DOWNLOADED.

 Before starting lets check the speed of the site currently by running it through my GTMETRIX account…

 STEP 1 – Sign up for STACKPATH.

-This first step really is very strait forward.
+This first step really is very straight forward.
 Just CLICK HERE and click on the GET STARTED button at the top left.
 I find it better by creating an account with E-MAIL / PASSWORD combo and not with Facebook, Google or Github.

 After that you are then greeted with these screens.

 STEP 2 – Adding your site to Stackpath.

 The 4 steps above were quite painless, right? this is where it gets a bit more involved.
 The next screen you are greeted with is where you will add your domain name.
 You will NOT NEED the 2 available upgrades of Serverless Scripting and WAF in my setup but it may be worth exploring these after.